All Products

 Going live

-• Execution time: Run these operations during off-peak hours to minimize the potential performance impact on your online business.
+• Timing: Run changes during off-peak hours to minimize impact on your production workload.

-• Verification: After the task is complete, you can use SHOW CREATE TABLE <tablename> to view the new table definition or use SHOW TOPOLOGY to view the new data sharding topology.
+• Verification: After the task completes, run SHOW CREATE TABLE <tablename> to view the new table definition, or use SHOW TOPOLOGY to view the new data sharding topology.

 FAQ

-Common reasons for failure include instance crashes, insufficient disk space on the target node, or unique index conflicts during data migration.
-A failed task does not corrupt the original table data or block normal DML and query operations.
-You can use SHOW DDL to find the cause of the failure.
-After you resolve the issue (for example, by clearing disk space or handling conflicting data), you can use the CANCEL DDL command to roll back the failed task, and then try to run it again.
+The most common causes are insufficient disk space on the target DN, unique index conflicts during data migration, or an instance crash.
+A failed task does not corrupt the original table data or block DML and query operations.
+Run SHOW DDL to identify the failure reason, fix the underlying issue (for example, free up disk space or resolve conflicting rows), then use CANCEL DDL <JobId> to roll back the failed task before retrying.

-No, not all partitioning operations are heavy.
-Changing a table type or partitioning policy is time-consuming because it involves full data migration.
-However, adding a future empty partition to a RANGE/LIST partitioned table (for example, using ALTER TABLE ...
-ADD PARTITION) is typically a metadata operation that completes in seconds with minimal impact on your business.
+No. Changing a table type or partitioning policy is time-consuming because it involves full data migration.
+Adding a future empty partition to a RANGE or LIST partitioned table (using ALTER TABLE ...
+ADD PARTITION) is a metadata operation that completes in seconds with minimal impact on your workload.

-If an index already exists on the new partition key, does the system still automatically create an auto_shard_key_... index?
+If an index already exists on the new partition key columns, does the system still create an `auto_shard_key_...` index?

-The system checks whether the new partition key columns are the leftmost prefix of an existing index.
-If they are, the system reuses that index for partition pruning and does not create a new index.
-If not, the system automatically creates a new local index to ensure query performance.
+No. The system checks whether the new partition key columns are the leftmost prefix of an existing index.
+If they are, the system reuses that index for partition pruning and does not create a new one.
+If not, the system automatically creates a new local index to maintain query performance.

-How do I check if a database is in AUTO mode or DRDS mode?
+How do I check whether a database is in AUTO mode?